 To register with invoice/check, complete the PDF registration form.

-*Lodging at the Grand Portage Lodge is not included in the registration fee (more information below).
+*Lodging is not included in the registration fee (more information below).

 *Additional fees apply if you are seeking course credit (more information below).